Charles River: Recreation

 The river is busy, apart from the winter months, with rowing, sculling, canoeing, kayaking, paddleboarding, dragonboating, and sailing, both recreational and competitive.
 Most of the watercraft activity occurs from the Museum of Science to the center of Watertown, above which is a dam.
 These 17 mi see motorboat traffic from two marinas and a boat ramp near Watertown, as well as two marinas downstream and boats entering from Boston Harbor through an old lock next to the Museum of Science.
 A canoe and kayak ADA-accessible launch at Magazine Beach in Cambridge opened 23 September 2019.

 The Charles is renowned as a rowing and sculling locale, with many boathouses and the three-mile Head of the Charles Regatta, the world's largest long-distance rowing regatta.
-The major boathouses, starting up stream near Watertown, are Community Rowing, Inc., housing competitive, recreational, and learning programs along with the Boston College Crew; Northeastern University's Henderson; Cambridge Boat Club; Newell, home of Harvard Men's Rowing; Weld, home of Harvard Women's Rowing; Riverside Boat Club; Boston University's DeWolfe; Massachusetts Institute of Technology's Pierce; and, in the Lower Basin, Union Boat Club.
+The major boathouses, starting up stream near Watertown, are Community Rowing, Inc., housing Boston College Crew; Northeastern University's Henderson Boathouse; Cambridge Boat Club; Newell, home of Harvard Men's Rowing; Weld, home of Harvard Women's Rowing; Riverside Boat Club; Boston University's DeWolfe; Massachusetts Institute of Technology's Pierce; and Union Boat Club.

 The Lower Basin between the Longfellow and Harvard (Massachusetts Avenue) bridges has the sailing docks of Community Boating, the Harvard University Sailing Center, and the MIT Sailing Pavilion.
 Sailboat, kayak, and paddleboard rentals are available at the Boston University Sailing Pavilion.
 Charles River Canoe and Kayak has four locations along the Charles, renting kayaks, canoes, and paddleboards.

 Duck Boats regularly enter the Charles near the Museum of Science and river tour boat excursions depart from a lagoon near the museum.
 In early June, the Hong Kong Boston Dragon Boat Festival is held in Cambridge, near the Weeks Footbridge.

 The Charles River Bike Path runs 23 mi along the banks of the Charles, starting at the Museum of Science and passing the campuses of MIT, Harvard and Boston University.
 The path is popular with runners and bikers.
 Many runners gauge their distance and speed by keeping track of the mileage between the bridges along the route.

 After two decades of water quality improvement efforts spearheaded by the Environmental Protection Agency, on July 13, 2013, swimming for the general public was officially permitted for the first time in more than 50 years.

 Fishing from the banks or small craft is common along the Charles.
 With catches from the Charles from Natick to Boston the public is advised not to eat carp, and for non-pregnant, non-nursing adults, to limit large mouth bass consumption to no more than twice a month.
 Children and pregnant or nursing women should eat nothing from the Charles River.
 Both cautions are due to PCB and pesticide contamination.
 Up river from Natick, similar advisories are in effect for all fish on account of mercury, chlordane, and DDT in the fish.